-The Juniors Assembly takes the form of a powerpoint presentation to be delivered by teachers or, possibly, students.
+The Juniors Assembly takes the form of a presentation to be delivered by teachers or, possibly, students.
 You will see that there are a number of notes against each slide to help you know what to say.

 Inspiration from previous years